cloudspannerecosystem/autoscaler/terraform/cloud-functions/per-project/README.md

     export TF_VAR_terraform_spanner_state=true
     ```

-    If you want to manage the state of the Autoscaler in your own Cloud Spanner instance,
+    Alternatively, If you want to manage the state of the Autoscaler in your own
-    please create the following table in advance.
+    Cloud Spanner instance, please create the following table in advance.

     ```sql
     CREATE TABLE spannerAutoscaler (